alec-chernicki/alec-chernicki/README.md

 ### Hi there 👋

 I'm a business-minded software engineer with over a decade of experience in JavaScript development.
-I currently work on the Shared Client Foundations team at Netflix, supporting the Netflix TV application.
-Previously I worked at Disney Streaming and helped scale the Disney+ web teams from launch to millions of subscribers.
+I currently work on the Member Experience Client Foundations team at Netflix, supporting the Netflix TV application.
+Previously, I worked at Disney Streaming and helped scale the Disney+ web teams from launch to millions of subscribers.
 I'm passionate about diversity in tech and growing empathetic, driven engineering teams.
 In my spare time, I enjoy traveling, exploring coffee shops, and spending time with my corgi, Arthur.

 I'm passionate about front-end tooling and building things that bring people together.